-If somebody said something about you that hurt your reputation, you may be able to file a defamation lawsuit.
-In this article, we’ll explain exactly what type of statements qualify as defamation.
+If somebody said something about you that hurt your reputation, you might be able to file a defamation lawsuit.
+This article will explain what types of statements qualify as defamation.

 Defamation is a false statement that causes damage to somebody’s reputation.
-There are several kinds of defamation recognized by most states.
-Libel is defamation in written form while slander is defamation in spoken form.
-Recently, the terms internet defamation or online defamation have also come into use.
+Most states recognize several kinds of defamation.
+Libel is defamation in written form, while slander is defamation in spoken form.
+Recently, the terms internet defamation or online defamation have also been used.

 Classifications of defamation include:

-For a statement to be considered defamation, it must have been published, communicated to, or read by a third party other than the defamer or the defamed, either through private or public communication.
-Statements only heard or read by the plaintiff do not qualify as defamation as they cannot harm their reputation.
+For a statement to be considered defamation, it must have been published, communicated to, or read by a third party (referred to as “the recipient”) other than the defamer or the defamed, either through private or public communication.
+Statements only heard or read by the plaintiff do not qualify as defamation, as they cannot cause reputational harm.

-Most of the time, each publication of a defamatory statement can constitute its own defamation action, which is why it’s important not to share defamatory content, as it can make you as liable as the original defamer.
-However, if a single publication such as a blog post is received by multiple third parties at once, it is only considered to have been published once.
+Most of the time, each publication of a defamatory statement can constitute its own defamation action, which is why it’s important not to share defamatory content, as it can, in some instances, make you as liable as the original defamer.
+However, if a single publication, such as a blog post, is received by multiple third parties at once, it is only considered to have been published once.
 This way, a plaintiff cannot bring multiple lawsuits for a single defamatory publication.

 Next, the plaintiff must demonstrate that the defendant acted with intent when making the defamatory statements.
 The defendant must have done one of the following: